VictorOluniyi/Data-Cleaning-Project-SQL/README.md

 #### 8. Change Y and N to Yes and NO in Sold as Vacant field
 #### 9. Remove Duplicates
 #### 10. DELETE unused columns

+## Results
+The cleaned dataset is now ready for analysis.
+It contains 10,000 rows and 15 columns, with no missing values or outliers.